-Even if policy features sufficient real resources that the state can fully accommodate net private demand at the target price $P^-N+P^\delta_G\leq 0$ -the mere presence of gains from trade within the private sector precludes the determination of the price level.
-Private gains from trade make it impossible to peg the value of money with a single trade no matter the availability of real backing relative to net demand.
-The essential reason is that money serves no other purpose than dodging bankruptcy in this economy.
-Thus fiscal creditors are happy to trade money for goods at any price.
+The essential reason private gains from trade make it impossible to peg the value of money with a single trade is that money serves no other purpose than dodging bankruptcy in this economy.5 Thus fiscal creditors are happy to trade money for goods at any price.
 Symmetrically, debtors are happy to trade goods for money at any price provided this makes them solvent.
 (They also are indifferent between any trade in the absence of any way out of bankruptcy.)
-The single trade of the state is not sufficient to coordinate the private sector on its price-level target P^ .
-In the presence of gains from trade between them, private agents can simultaneously trade on this official market and on unofficial ones at different price levels.
-We will see in Section 3.3 that in this case in which $N-N+ > 0$, the state can essentially determine the price level with two trades in opposite directions.
+The single trade of the state is thus not sufficient to coordinate the private sector on its price-level target P^ .
+In the presence of gains from trade between them, private agents can always simultaneously trade on this official market and on unofficial ones at different price levels.
+Again, we will see in Section 3.3 that in this case in which $N-N+ > 0$, the state can essentially determine the price level with two trades in opposite directions.